Back to all posts

 Your business card should do more than just state who you are; it should guide people on what to do next.
 A clear call to action (CTA) turns a passive piece of information into an active marketing tool.
 Use the extra space in your bi-fold design to invite people to connect further.
 Simple phrases like “Scan to book a free consultation,” “Visit our site for 10% off your first order,” or “Follow us for daily tips” can make a huge impact.
 Your CTA should be direct, easy to follow, and aligned with your business goals.
 This simple addition encourages engagement and helps you build a relationship that starts with the card but continues long after.

-Add a QR code
+Why You Should Add a QR Code

 A QR code is a fantastic way to connect your physical card to your digital world.
 Most people can scan one instantly with their phone, creating a seamless bridge to your website, portfolio, or social media profiles.
 You can even create a QR code that links to a special landing page designed just for new contacts.
 This not only makes it easy for people to learn more about you but also gives you a way to track engagement.
 By seeing how many people scan the code, you can get a sense of how well your cards are performing and make adjustments to your strategy.
 It’s a simple, modern touch that adds a layer of interactivity to your card.